lutris/docs/NewUser'sGuide.md

 Welcome to Lutris, [a game library manager](https://github.com/lutris/lutris) that allows you to bring your entire game collection together regardless of platform.

 This is a guide for new users that are just starting out with Lutris.
-Once you have [installed the Lutris client](https://lutris.net/downloads) for your distribution, [updated your Nvidia and AMD/Intel drivers](https://github.com/lutris/docs/blob/master/InstallingDrivers.md) and have a [recent version of WINE](https://wiki.winehq.org/Download), you’ll be ready to go on your Lutris journey.
+Once you have [installed the Lutris client](https://lutris.net/downloads) for your distribution, [updated your Nvidia and AMD/Intel drivers](https://github.com/lutris/docs/blob/master/InstallingDrivers.md) and while not a requirement, it is recommended to have a [recent version of WINE](https://github.com/lutris/docs/blob/master/WineDependencies.md) to pull in all the required dependencies.
+After that, you’ll be ready to go on your Lutris journey.

 ## Installing a Game

 In Lutris, there are many ways to install games from your game collections.

-### Manual Game Installation

-Clicking the “Plus” button in the top left-hand corner of Lutris, allows you to add any type of game to Lutris, if you have the files available on your system.
-Once clicked, a dialogue box will open with the following options:

-**Game info**
-- **Name** – the name of the game (you can call the game whatever you like).
-- **Runner** – select the Runner that the game will use (for example, if it is a Linux native game, select “Linux” or if it is a non-Steam Windows game, choose “Wine”.
-Depending on which Runner you choose, may add additional options in the “Game options” section.
-- **Release year** – the year that the game came out.
-You can leave this option blank if you wish.

-**Game options**
-- **Executable** – point Lutris to the game’s executable (for Linux, it would usually be a .sh file and for Windows it would be a .exe file).
-- **Arguments** – add additional options here via the command line for your game.
-Depending on the Runner you choose, the arguments available to you will differ.
-Please see the individual Runner’s GitHub/Wiki for more information on certain arguments you can pass.
-As an example of arguments you can pass for Steam games using Proton, please see the “Runtime Config Options” section on [Proton’s GitHub](https://github.com/ValveSoftware/Proton/) page.
-- **Working directory** – Lutris uses the directory of the game’s executable by default, but if you wish to change the working directory to another folder, you can do so here.

-**Runner options**

-If any options here are modified, they supersede the base Runner’s configuration.
-- Depending on the Runner you choose, the options provided to you will vary.
-As an example, choosing the “Steam” Runner will provide you options like “Stop Steam after game exits” or choosing the “Wine” Runner allows you to change Wine versions, run a game “Windowed” and more. **Sticking with the Lutris defaults is advised, unless a particular game isn’t working correctly.**

-**System options**

-If you modify these options, they supersede the “Global options” settings in the Lutris Settings Menu.
-- **Default installation folder** – the default place where you install your games.
-- **Disable Lutris Runtime** – Off by default.
-If switched on, Lutris will load some libraries that can cause incompatibilities with some games.
-- **Prefer system libraries** – enabled by default and utilises the libraries that come with your system as opposed to the ones that Lutris provides.
-- **Restore resolution on game exit** – Disabled by default, but can be enabled if some games are not automatically restoring your native desktop resolution after exiting the game.
-- **Disable screen saver** – Enabled by default, so your system’s screen saver doesn’t interfere with the currently running game.
-- **FPS counter (MangoHud)** – if you have [MangoHud](https://github.com/flightlessmango/MangoHud) installed to check your game’s FPS and more, set this option to Enabled with either Vulkan or OpenGL (depending on what Graphics API the game is using).
-- **Enable Feral GameMode** – if you have [Feral Interactive’s GameMode](https://github.com/FeralInteractive/gamemode) installed to optimise your system for games, this option by default will be enabled.
-If GameMode is not installed, the option will be greyed out.
-- **Enabled NVIDIA Prime Render Offload** – if you have the [latest NVIDIA drivers installed with a patched X.Org server](https://download.nvidia.com/XFree86/Linux-x86_64/470.63.01/README/primerenderoffload.html), a specific game can be ran on your Nvidia GPU, then return to your system’s power-saving Intel GPU once the game is closed.
-This is a great option if configured correctly for laptops with Nvidia Optimus.
-- **Switch resolution to** – before a game starts, Lutris can change your desktop resolution to something that fits the game better.
-By default, Lutris runs the game at your native desktop resolution.
-- **Environment variables** - enabling specific adjustments to things like translation layers such as DXVK can be applied here.
-For example, in the **Key** column, you can add ```DXVK_HUD``` and in the **Value** column, you can place ```frametimes``` to display a frametime graph in games that use DXVK.

-**For more advanced users that are comfortable with playing around with their settings, check the “Show advanced options” box for even more options.**
+For this guide, it will only concentrate on installing a game from a Source.

+### Configuring your Sources

+Under **Sources** on the left-hand side of the client, you’ll find a list of all the Sources you currently have enabled.
+Clicking one shows all the games that are available from that particular Source.

+**Lutris Source**

+The **Lutris** source displays all of the games you have registered in your [Lutris.net](https://lutris.net/) library and allows you to search for any Community Installers that are available for a particular game.
+Both of these options are placed in tabs at the top of the client after selecting the source.

+**Local Source**

+The **Local** source displays all of your native Linux games.

+**GOG Source**

+The **GOG** source lists every game in your [GOG](https://www.gog.com/) library.

+**Humble Bundle Source**

+The **Humble Bundle** source shows all the games in your [Humble Bundle](https://www.humblebundle.com/) library.

+**Epic Games Store Source**

+The **Epic Games Store** source will exhibit every game in your [Epic Games Store](https://www.epicgames.com/store/en-US/) library.

+**Note – for GOG, Humble Bundle and the Epic Games Store, you have to log into the appropriate source via the connect button that appears after hovering over the source itself, otherwise none of the games linked with the associated source are displayed.**

+**Steam**

+Once you have the native Linux Steam client installed on your distribution and logged in successfully, all of your Steam games (regardless of platform), will appear here.

+**Steam for Windows Source**

+The Steam for Windows source lists every Steam game available in your library, run via the Wine Steam Runner.
+This option is available, in case you do not wish to use the native Linux Steam client with Proton.

+**The Lutris team [has said](https://twitter.com/LutrisGaming/status/1454539182647377920) that integration for Steam for Windows will be removed, whilst leaving the Wine Steam Runner for those who still wish to use it.**

 ### Installation of a Game from a Source

 Installing games from a Source is usually straightforward with Lutris.

-1. Connect or sign in to a Source (be it GOG, Steam, Humble Bundle and so forth).
+1. Select a Source, then the game you wish to play and click the "Install" button at the bottom of the client.
-2. Select the game you wish to install.
-Lutris will then open a dialogue box and offer you some options for installation (downloading the base game, additional audio files, mods and the like).
-Depending on the Source used, the options presented vary.
+2. Lutris will then open a dialogue box and offer you some options for installation (downloading the base game, additional audio files, mods and much more).
+Depending on the Source used, the options presented will vary.
-3. Once you click install, Lutris will handle the rest for you.
-For example. this includes downloading and running the installer for GOG games (with any associated community written installers for additional configuration) or for a Steam game, opening your Steam client, downloading the game and closing the client when it is done.
+3. Once you click the "Install" button in the dialogue box, Lutris will handle the rest for you.
+For example. this includes downloading and running the installer for GOG games (with any associated community written installers for additional configuration) or for a Steam game, opening your Steam client, downloading the game and closing the client when the installation is done.

-## Lutris settings Menu
+## Lutris Settings Menu

-To open the menu, click the “Context Menu” (button with three lines stacked  on top of each other) in the top right-hand corner of the client and then click “Preferences”.
+To open the menu, click the “Context Menu” button (the one with three lines stacked on top of each other) in the top right-hand corner of the client and then click “Preferences”.
 These are the options available to you:

 **Interface**

 - **Minimize client when a game is launched** - minimises the Lutris client whenever any game is ran.
 - **Hide text under icons (requires a restart)**
-- **Show Tray Icon (requires restart)** - places a little Lutris icon in your system tray to easily run games with.
+- **Show Tray Icon (requires restart)** - places a little Lutris icon in your system tray to easily run your games with.
 - **Use dark theme (requires dark theme variant for Gtk)** - sets the client into dark mode for those with a preference for dark themes.

 **Runners**